Anupam-dagar/awesome-first-timers/README.md

 # awesome-first-timers
 This is a place to contribute if you are a first timer.
-Contains people present in the world of open source, check out some of the amazing users [here](http://www.anupamdagar.me/awesome-first-timers/users)

-## Details
-Hi there, if you are reading this then probably you are new to open source and looking for some issues to contribute to.
-You can start by contributing to this awesome list, follow these simple steps to make your first successful PR.
+Contains people present in the world of open source, check out some of theg to this awesome list, follow these simple steps to make your first successful PR.

 ## Steps:
 1. Installation of required tools: